LukeShortCloud/simpler_things_rpg/simpler_things.md

 - \*Magic can only be used by player characters that start the game with it as an Expertise.

-### Jobs
+### Expertise

-Jobs provide characters with a set of two different Skills Expertise to start off with.
+Player characters start the game with an Expertise in two different skills.
 A character can only become an Expert in a Skill once.
-An Expertise adds an extra `1d6` to the related Skill Checks.
+An Expertise adds an extra `1d6` to the related Skill Check.
 It also allows Good Epic Events to occur.
-The Player Characters get to determine what their Job title is and what two related Skills they want to have.

 ### Leveling Up